Physician-Led Metabolic Medicine for Women in Midlife

 Q: Do you accept insurance?

-No. The practice operates on a membership model and does not bill insurance for visits.
+A: No. The practice operates on a membership model and does not bill insurance for visits.
 This allows for longer visits, more individualized care, and greater flexibility in testing and treatment decisions.
 Patients may still use their insurance for many laboratory tests and prescriptions obtained through traditional pharmacies.
 When patients prefer to pay directly for labs, we are able to access substantially lower pricing than typical billed insurance rates.

 Q: Can I use my HSA/FSA card?